ros-maritime/community/README.md

     * **[Proposal]** Intervention UW vehicle
   * References:
     *  Intervention UW sample [RexROV2](https://uuvsimulator.github.io/packages/rexrov2/intro/)
-    *  Torpedo Shaped UW vehicle [lrauv](https://github.com/osrf/lrauv/)
+    *  Torpedo Shaped UW vehicle [LRAUV](https://github.com/osrf/lrauv/)

 * Simulation
   * Description: Documentation and index for maritime robotics Ignition plugins.
-  * Motive: There is no need to mix ros code with simulation, also there is already some maritime robotics development in Ignition, so is a good thing to contribute to ign-plugin repo instead of creating other in this organization.
+  * Motive: There is no need to mix ROS code with simulation, also there is already some maritime robotics development in Ignition, so it is a good thing to contribute to ign-gazebo repo instead of creating other in this organization.
   * Repositories
     * **[Proposal]** Maritime Robotics Ignition Plugins Index
     * **[Proposal]** Wave Simulation (repo shall be in ign-plugins)